 - Eyes are glassy or closed

-These signs work for both babies and adults, make sure you take necessary actions if you notice something like this.
+These signs work for both children and adults, make sure you take necessary action if notice anything risky.

 Signs of baby distress:

-If your baby starts shivering or seems to be experiencing muscle cramps, remove them from water immediately.
-In children, body temperature drops more quickly in water compared to land.
+If your baby starts shivering or seems to be experiencing muscle cramps, immediatly remove them from water immediately.
+Children can body temperature more quickly in water compared to land.

-Always check the temperature by feeling the water yourself, before letting your baby in the pool or bathtub.
+Parent must check the water temperature, before letting baby in the pool or bathtub.
 Babies prefer warmer temperatures.
-After getting them out of the pool, cover your baby with a warm cloth as little air might feel cooler to the baby’s skin.
+After getting them out of the pool, cover them with a warm cloth as little air might feel cooler to the baby’s skin.

 Test the water temperature by yourself:

 Hot temperatures can be very dangerous for babies’ skin.
-It is advised that swimming temperatures for children should range between 82 degrees and 86 degrees fahrenheit, and babies should not enter hot tubs with temperatures exceeding 100 degrees.
+It is advised water safety and water temperatures for children should range between 82 degrees and 86 degrees fahrenheit, and babies should not enter hot tubs with temperatures exceeding 100 degrees.

 Although warm water can make pools more comfortable for babies, excessive temperatures can lead to poor physical reactions.
 Parents should watch their babies carefully for signs of illness or discomfort in warm pool water.

-Can baby really swim?
-No matter how impressive swimming reflexes, babies show, newborns cannot swim until a certain age.
-You can begin teaching them how to swim once they have better control over their muscles, body, and movement.
+Can infant swim?
+No matter how impressive swimming reflexes babies show, newborns cannot swim until a certain age.
+You can begin swim lesson, once they have better control over their muscles, body, and movement.

 Can your baby swim?
-If yes, feel welcome to let us know about the tricks you used to teach your baby swimming, in the comment section below.
+If yes, feel welcome to let us know about baby swimming lessons you used to teach your child. in the comment section below.
 Share the knowledge and experience!